 We believe the places we work should be a reflection of our company values - being a responsible brand starts with our owned and operated facilities.

 • The Netherlands distribution centre and our UK distribution centre were designed with sustainability in mind and achieved a BREEAM rating of Very Good.
 Our Carnaby Street store in London is also BREEAM certified.
+BREEAM provides a holistic sustainability assessment framework for buildings and infrastructure, ensuring that projects meet sustainability goals and continue to perform optimally over time.

 Made in England

-Cobb’s Lane in Wollaston, UK, is the birthplace of the first pair of Dr. Martens, and to this day remains the location of our owned and operated “Made in England” (MIE) manufacturing facilities.
-In 2019, we set ourselves the goal to understand and improve the environmental impact at our MIE site.
+Cobb’s Lane in Wollaston, UK, is the birthplace of the first pair of Dr. Martens boots.
+To this day, it remains the location where our Made in England (MIE) products are manufactured .

 We want to lead by example, which is why we are also supporting our Tier 1 suppliers to gain environmental certification standards by 2025.